toast-riot/fwtui/README.md

     - Interfaces, source/destination IPs
     - Comments for better organization
   - Delete rules easily using keyboard shortcuts
+  - Export rules into single executable script for backup or sharing

 - **🛡️ Default Policies**
   - View and change default policies for incoming and outgoing traffic